 Four years after the initial implementation of the TRID rule, lenders still continue to struggle with quality control issues complying with Closing Disclosure requirements according to a survey from Mortgage MetaSource.

 Of the top ten quality control issues, four are directly related to the Closing Disclosure requirements and defective or missing settlement service provider lists.
 These four problems are all impacted by the role of title and settlement agents and title insurance in the closing process.

-The top 10 quality control issues include:
+The top 10 quality control issues for lenders include: